edhowland/A_gentle_introduction_to_Markdown/tmp/008-nested_lists.md

 Note: We mixed '-' and '*' to visually distinguish between nesting levels.

-### Ordered lists

-Ordered lists use numbers followed by a period: '.'
-They can be out of sequence, but must start with : '1.'
+## Nested ordered lists

+Again, create new indentation levels by preceding each  item with 4 spaces.
+Start each new nesting level with '1.' and again, they can be out of order after that.

 <pre>
-1. List number 1
+1. Step 1
-3. List number 2
+3. Step 2
-4. List number 3
-2. List number 4
+    1. Step 2.1
+    3. Step 2.2
+        1. Step 2.2.1
+        4. Step 2.2.2
+    9. Step 2.3
+10. Step 3
 </pre>

 Becomes:

-1. List number 1
+1. Step 1
-3. List number 2
+3. Step 2
-4. List number 3
-2. List number 4
+    1. Step 2.1
+    3. Step 2.2
+        1. Step 2.2.1
+        4. Step 2.2.2
+    9. Step 2.3
+10. Step 3

+## Notes

+- Ordered and Unordered lists can be nested within each other.
+- Markdown does not support dotted style for sub headings like 2.4, 2.5 .etc
+- You may be accomplish via bare HTML and some combination of CSS.

 ***

 [Previous:007](007-lists.html) [Top:001](001-intro_bio.html) [Next:009](009-links.html)